FAQ Frequently Asked Questions

 I usually use standard poster print size (8x11in, 300ppi, so 2400x3300px) for all of my projects, unless some specific dimensions were requested.
 If I’m about to draw many details, I’m making the canvas twice as big (4800x6600px).
-Increasing canvas size allows you to paint even very tiny details more easily without worrying about those annoying pixels.
-At the end I’m always scaling down my pictures to the requested size.
+Increasing canvas size allows you to paint even very tiny details more easily without worrying about this annoying pixels.

 How long does it take to completely finish a painting?

 There is no simple answer to this question.

 If you’re looking for an estimated time spend only on painting, I create a speed painting or a simple portrait in a few hours; very detailed portraits in 2-3 days; complex illustrations can take even two weeks of everyday painting.